Mannix: Appearances on other shows

 In 1971, Connors guest-starred on an episode of Here's Lucy entitled "Lucy and Mannix Are Held Hostage".

 In 1997, Connors reprised the role of Mannix in an episode of Diagnosis: Murder titled "Hard-Boiled Murder", which served as a sequel to the 1973 Mannix episode "Little Girl Lost".
 Several other actors from the old Mannix episode also reprised their roles.
-In a comic reference to Mannix's famous history of serious injuries, the show portrayed the main character of Diagnosis: Murder, Dr. Mark Sloan (Dick Van Dyke), as Mannix's longtime physician.
+In a comic reference to Mannix's famous history of serious injuries and repeated concussions, the show portrayed the main character of Diagnosis: Murder, Dr. Mark Sloan (Dick Van Dyke), as Mannix's longtime physician who advises him to avoid concussions.
+This draws a sardonic response from Mannix that he'd had "more than his share" of concussions and other injuries during his active career.

 Mannix was referred to several times in Mystery Science Theater 3000 episodes when a foot chase or a fight occurred.

+While not exactly a show, Mike Connors appears in his Joe Mannix guise as himself in the 2003 comedy film, Nobody Knows Anything.
+He's depicted as having succumbed to a schizophrenic state of mind where he actually believes he's Mannix while seeing a psychiatrist who finally loses his patience with him and outright tells him "Your name is not Joe Mannix, Mr. Ohanian!
+It's Krekor Ohanian, you live in Fresno, and you make cheap white wine!"

 Production

 Gary Morton, Lucille Ball's second husband and head of Desilu Studios, noticed a 1937 Bentley convertible being driven by Mike Connors.
 A car enthusiast, Morton began talking about cars to Connors, when he remembered a Desilu detective show coming up in which he thought Connors would do well.

 Mannix was initially a production of Desilu Productions, which had been purchased by Gulf + Western earlier in 1967.
 During the first season, Gulf + Western integrated Desilu's operations into its Paramount Pictures subsidiary, and the company became Paramount Television.
 The series featured a dynamic split-screen opening credits sequence set to theme music from noted composer Lalo Schifrin.
 Unusual for a private detective series, the Mannix theme is in triple time, the same signature used for waltzes.

 The show's title card, opening credits, and closing credits roll are set in variations of the City typeface, a squared-off, split-serif face that was long used by IBM Corporation as part of their corporate design and still appears in their logo.
 This refers to the computers used by Intertect in the first season.
 The dot over the "i" in Mannix had the appearance of a computer tape reel.
 This was removed after the first season.

 Over the life of the series, several famous entertainers were featured in one-time roles, including Neil Diamond and Buffalo Springfield as themselves and Lou Rawls as a club singer, Rich Little as an impressionist, and Milton Berle as a stand-up comedian.
 Essay humorist Art Buchwald also had a cameo role unrelated to journalism, and in another episode, Rona Barrett played herself.